UT Tyler Department of Political Science

 Model United Nations Program

 The program is designed for both undergraduate and graduate students in all arts and sciences majors and anyone interested in learning about the United Nations.
-UT Tyler participates in both Southern Regional Model United Nations and the National Model United Nations Conferences.
+UT Tyler participates in both Southern Regional Model United Nations and the National Model United Nations Conferences and others.
 The Department of Political Science and History have recently sponsored conference participation in Olomouc, Czech Republic; Lillie, France; Rome, Italy; Seoul, South Korea; Galapagos Islands, Ecuador; New York, New York and many more.

 Each year the Department of Political Science and History hosts the UT Tyler Model United Nations conference for local high schools throughout the East Texas area.
 UT Tyler undergraduate and graduate students are an integral part of the conference process.
 Our UT Tyler students are responsible for the operation of the conference and are tasked with spreading their knowledge of the United Nations, the international system, and current political events into their own successful mock conference for high school students.

 Please contact Melissa Salgado (firstname.lastname@example.org) for more information on the High School conference and for more information for UT Tyler students wishing to participate in Model UN.